 Once you have all the tools on standby and you’ve completed preparations, you are ready to start removing the candle wax.

-Hold your cat down firmly but gently, making sure that you are not hurting them.
+- Hold your cat down firmly but gently, ensuring you are not hurting them.

-If your cat has thick, long fur, you might need a few runs over the affected area.
+- If your cat has thick, long fur, you might need to make a few runs over the affected area.

-If your cat is getting scared and tries to run away, gently pet its back.
-Singing a slow, soothing song has known to have calming effects.
+- If your cat gets scared and tries to run away, gently pet them.
+Singing a slow, soothing song is known to have calming effects.

 Your cat will look a little weird after trimming off its fur.
-The cut is going to be uneven and your cat will look silly.
-You can always go to the groomer later, though, to style your cat’s hair to make it look more flattering.
+The cut is going to be uneven, and your cat will look silly.
+You can always go to the groomer later to style your cat’s hair to make it look more flattering.